Managing Employee Attendance: 6 Best Practices + Sample Policy

 3. Measure Performance

-Consider rewarding employees for excellent performance.
+Consider recognizing employees for excellent performance.
 If you want to create a culture and system that encourages them to show up for work, find ways to incentivize them.
 These do not have to be expensive programs—you can develop ways to entice your team members (movie tickets or $50 gift cards) or simply give a public acknowledgement during team meetings or on your company message board.

 4. Discuss Attendance Issues

 It is important to set clear expectations with employees before any issues arise—and if you have a clear plan in place to handle concerns immediately, then it will likely lead to changed behavior.
+This is where a formal attendance policy comes into play—to establish a process for handling attendance in a swift manner and through company policies.

 Scheduling team training or a development workshop that includes segments on managing employee attendance and performance will keep supervisors educated on what is expected.